vtexdocs/dev-portal-content/docs/guides/Integration-Guides/login-integration-guide/registering-credentials-to-set-up-apple-id-login.md

   - [Step 3: Creating a private Key ID and p8 Certificate](#step-3-creating-a-private-key-id-and-p8-certificate)
   - [Step 4: Configuring the Apple ID login in the VTEX Admin](#step-4-configuring-the-apple-id-login-in-the-vtex-admin)

-After following these steps to register Apple credentials, you must complete the configuration of Apple ID login in the VTEX Admin, as explained in [Configuring login with Apple ID](#).
+After following these steps to register Apple credentials, you must complete the configuration of Apple ID login in the VTEX Admin, as explained in [Configuring Sign in with Apple ID](https://help.vtex.com/en/tutorial/configuring-sign-in-with-apple-id-beta--5qprgEmHYfPTghnYwm0KrV).

 > Read [Apple's documentation](https://developer.apple.com/help/account/configure-app-capabilities/create-a-sign-in-with-apple-private-key) for more information about the required credentials.